methodphoto/mincc/data/1984/1984-lobsters.md

 title: "Lobsters v The Min"
 gameLocation: "New Field"
 gameDate: "24/06/1984"
-result: "Match Drawn"
+shortReport: "The Min batted first and made 142 all out.
+Lobsters were all out for 136"
+result: "The Min won by 6 runs"
 resultType: "Drawn"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min batted first and made 142 all out.
-Lobsters.

-Result: {result}

 ## The Min Innings

 | Batsman | Dismissal |  | Runs |